ai-versum/ai-versum/README.md

 ## Local setup
 ### Requirements
-1. You need either Ollama, OpenAI API or Gemini API setup to play with the application.
+1. You need either Ollama, OpenAI API, Gemini API or Claude API setup to play with the application.
 See more in [docs](https://ai-versum.github.io/ai-versum/#configuration).
 2. Java 21
 3. Node 20